ITSLeeds/TDS/coursework-template.md

     **Data, processing access and cleaning**

-5. Describe how your team obtained and cleaned data
+5. Describe how you obtained and cleaned data

 6. Describe methods for cleaning the data and how this added value to it